multiformats/js-multiformats/README.md

 * [License](#license)
   * [Contribution](#contribution)

 This library defines common interfaces and low level building blocks for various interrelated multiformat technologies (multicodec, multihash, multibase, and CID).
-They can be used to implement custom custom base encoders / decoders / codecs, codec encoders /decoders and multihash hashers that comply to the interface that layers above assume.
+They can be used to implement custom base encoders / decoders / codecs, codec encoders /decoders and multihash hashers that comply to the interface that layers above assume.

 This library provides implementations for most basics and many others can be found in linked repositories.